vietdo2109/ATI_Final/README.md

 1. Visit the Kaggle dataset page: [Handwritten Digit Recognition Dataset](https://www.kaggle.com/datasets/subho117/handwritten-digit-recognition-using-neural-network).
 2. Download the dataset file.
 3. Put the dataset file in the root of this repository

+## After dowloading the MNIST dataset, run the file GUI.py